tomnatt/steam-compare/README.md

 steam-compare
 =============

-Compare games on friends' steam lists
+Compare games on friends' steam lists.

-Written in ruby using Sinatra, HAML and HTML Kickstart
+Written in ruby using Sinatra, HAML and HTML Kickstart.

 Usage
 -----